hannahscovill/study-guide-ppl/docs/2_systems.md

 There's a spring in it - when you start, it uses

 Each magneto connects to one of the spark plugs in each cylanger

+If a magneto failed, you'd not really be able to climb.
+You'd probably drop around 4000 RPM

 ### Oil System